Size: 2 sound cassettes (total 120 min.), analog.; 29 Pages, Transcript

 Format: Originally recorded on 2 sound cassettes.
 Reformatted in 2010 as 6 digital wav files.
 Duration is 1 hr., 56 min.
 Babcock's speech is impaired by a stroke and deafness.
 Sound quality is poor.

-Collection Summary: An interview of Margaret Babcock conducted 1998 July 21, by Robert F. Brown, for the Archives of American Art, in Camden, Me.
+Summary: An interview with Margaret Babcock conducted 1998 July 21, by Robert F. Brown, for the Archives of American Art, in Camden, Maine.
 The interview covers her family background up through the 1920s.